Kwakye-Emmanuel/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the directory my_first_directory that is in the /tmp directory a script that changes the working directory to the previous one Lists
+Write a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script